-This regulatory action qualifies as an emergency, pursuant to the authority of the Code of Virginia, 1950 as amended, § 2.2-4011, because it is responding to a mandate in the 2003 Virginia Appropriations Act (Item 322I as passed by the 2003 General Assembly) that must be effective within 280 days from the date of its enactment and this regulatory action is not otherwise exempt under the provisions of the Code § 2.2-4006.
+This regulatory action qualifies as an emergency, pursuant to the authority of the Code of Virginia, 1950 as amended, § 2.2-4011, because it is responding to a mandate in the 2003 Virginia Appropriations Act (Item 325 R) that the Virginia MEDALLION programs conform to the federal Balanced Budget Act of 1997 (BBA) within 280 days from the date of the enactment of the Appropriations Act.
+This regulatory action is not otherwise exempt under the provisions of the Code § 2.2-4006.
+This regulatory change is spurred by the BBA, found in the Code of Federal Regulations (CFR), specifically 42 CFR §§ 438.700-704.
+While the BBA became law six years ago, the states are not required to comply with these requirements until August 2003.
+A final exempt regulation preceded the present emergency package, but this section was not included.
+The current regulatory change augments the provider sanctions section of 12 VAC 30-120-350 to include the stiffer penalties provided for under the BBA.